ergiom/yt-downloadr/README.md

 # yt-downloadr

 Simple flask webapp based on yt-dlp.
-This project is mainly educational, but it might be extended in the future.
+This project is mainly educational (cs50), but it might be extended in the future.

 ## environment